I still get people who fail

 Download your application and arrest affidavit.
 Pistol Permit Pedigree Sheet (PPS-01) and the Arrest / Charge Affidavit

-Go back to the Sheriff's Department and turn in everything and have your interview.
-(If you don't have gun deposit or Safety Class certificate, ask them what they want you to do.
-You can hand it in later.)
-You might have to have your interview latter.
+Go back to the Sheriff's Department and turn in everything and have your interview or you might have to have to make an appointment for a later date.
+(If you don't have your Safety Class certificate, ask them what they want you to do.
+You might be able to hand it in later.)

 Depending on what you requested and who your judge is you might get a letter to go see your Judge.